Team

 Managing Director

-As a Managing Director of the Foundation, Margo Drakos plays a lead role in sourcing new investments and working with the leadership of those organizations as an operating partner and board member as they grow to build capacity and to achieve their maximum impact.
+As a Managing Director of the Foundation, Margo Drakos plays a lead role in sourcing new investments and working with the leadership of those organizations as an operating partner and board member as they grow, build capacity, and realize their potential impact.
+Margo focuses on AI-enabled solutions that foster economic empowerment and agency.
 As a member of the Foundation’s senior leadership team, she also helps to execute the Foundation’s strategy and goals and contributes to its thought leadership and external outreach.
-She currently serves on the board of DRK portfolio organizations Ameelio, Intelehealth, Public Rights Project, Rocket Learning, Shelters to Shutters and Tarjimly.
+She currently serves on the board of DRK portfolio organizations Adalat AI, Darsel, Entryway, Karya, North Carolina Education Corps, and Rural Behavioral Health Institute.
+Margo previously served on the boards of DRK grantees, including Ameelio, Intelehealth, Rocket Learning, and Tarjimly.

 Margo began working as a professional musician at age four, performing on national radio and television commercials.
-Over the course of her career as a cellist, she performed as a soloist, chamber, and orchestral musician on the world’s preeminent stages on five continents.
-Margo entered music conservatory at fifteen as a double major in cello and composition and graduated from Curtis Institute of Music in 1999.
-She served as Artist-in-Residence and faculty member at the Aspen Music Festival and School and Manhattan School of Music from 2002-2008 and toured regularly with “Musicians from Marlboro”.
-Margo’s positions included cellist of the American String Quartet, Principal Cellist of the Oregon, San Diego, and Seattle Symphonies, and Associate Principal of the Pittsburgh Symphony.
-She has recorded for Sony Classical and produced for Naxos.
+Over the course of her career as a cellist she performed as a soloist, chamber, and orchestral musician on the world’s preeminent stages on five continents.
+Margo entered music conservatory at fifteen as a double major in cello and composition and graduated from the Curtis Institute of Music in 1999.
+Margo held positions as Principal Cellist of the Oregon, San Diego, and Seattle Symphonies, as Associate Principal of the Pittsburgh Symphony, and as the cellist of the American String Quartet.
+She served as Artist-in-Residence and faculty member at the Aspen Music Festival and School and Manhattan School of Music from 2002-2008.
+She recorded for Sony Classical and produced for Naxos.

-Margo received a master’s in human rights from Columbia University.
-She has also completed executive degrees in global leadership and public policy from Harvard University’s John F. Kennedy School of Government and the Lee Kuan Yew School of Public Policy in Singapore.
+Margo received a master’s in human rights from Columbia University and has completed executive degrees in global leadership and public policy from Harvard University’s Kennedy School of Government.
+Margo was honored in 2010 as a Young Global Leader of the World Economic Forum.
 Her publications have appeared in The Cornell International Law Journal, The International Affairs Review, and the Stanford Social Innovation Review.
-She is a proud active-duty U.S. Military spouse and resides in North Carolina.
+Margo is a Trustee of the Marlboro Music Festival and School and the National Humanities Center.